 Back when the city was quiet and open to explore.

-Then happy, again, when Yatora found another person who understood him; and his friend groups’ later realization of what Yatora meant about Shibuya once he painted what he saw in his head out onto canvas.
+Then I was happy, again, when Yatora found another person who understood him, and his friend group’s later realization of what Yatora meant about Shibuya once he painted what he saw in his head out onto canvas.

 So, you could say Yatora’s early morning blue Shibuya painting inspired him to have a real conversation with his friends for the first time in his life.